 It then receives Duck Pond Run from under the canal, crosses Alexander Street, and drains into the Millstone River at 40°20′3″N 74°39′9″W, just east of Princeton.

 Musconetcong Annual Clean-up Report

-The annual Earth Day Spring cleanup on the Musconetcong River was held on Saturday, April 13th.
+The annual Earth Day Spring cleanup on the Musconetcong River is usually held in April.
 For more than 10 years, ESCTU members have participated in this cleanup focusing on the lower portion of the river.
 Meetup for our Chapter for this event was at 0900 by the old paper mill fence just off Rt 627 on Cyphers Road.
 This was another a great event of which we continue to be proud to participate in.
 We had 9 ESCTU volunteers that participated in this year’s cleanup… The river was loaded with trout, both state-stocked and stream-bred… Unfortunately, river was too high and muddy to wade or it would have been great fly fishing!
 With three dams on the lower river having been demolished in recent years, the flows have never been better.
 The Musconetcong Watershed Association sponsors this event and hosted a cookout for participants at their River Resource Center in Asbury NJ afterwards.
-Please contact Bill Hannisch William.firstname.lastname@example.org 215-360-2032 if you’d like to volunteer in the future.